KopfdesDaemons/blog-layouts/readme.md

 # Wordpress theme

 Lime Blog is a modern theme for blogs.
+A core feature is swapping layouts.
 The primary color is customizable.
 It has a tidy, wide layout with a sidebar, which is right at the edge and doesn't get in the way.
 The author page is particularly extensive.
 There is a landing page with a widget area.

 ## Features

+- swapping layouts
 - gradient hero and landingpage
 - extensive author page
 - custom color